contentful/contentful-cli/docs/space/migration/README.md

 # Contentful CLI - `space migration` command

-This command parses and runs a migration script on a Contentful space.
+This command parses and runs a migration script based on [Contentful's migration tooling](https://github.com/contentful/contentful-migration) on a Contentful space.

 ## Usage